 Clear and Clean Glass

 One of the biggest problems in the winter is condensation on the inside of your windscreen.
 If you’re in a rush in the mornings, you might be forgiven for cleaning this off with a little piece of tissue or an old cloth.
 Unfortunately, this may have left various kinds of smudges and smears on the glass.
-Purchase a glass cleaning kit that comes with all the chemicals and cloths you need to give yourself 100% crystal clear visibility.
+Purchase a glass cleaning kit that comes with all the chemicals and cloths you need to give yourself 100% crystal clear visibility then read this.

 Everyone knows that germs and illnesses are rife in the winter.
 Reduce your chances of catching a bug with medical sprays and wipes to ensure you’re your passengers’ hands are clean in the car.
 Keep tissues nearby for sneezes and coughs, and you can help make sure your vehicle isn’t a contagious zone.